 Encrypt with a symmetric cipher using a passphrase.
-The default symmetric cipher used is AES-128, but may be chosen with the --cipher-algo option.
-This command may be combined with --sign (for a signed and symmetrically encrypted message), --encrypt (for a message that may be decrypted via a secret key or a passphrase), or --sign and --encrypt together (for a signed message that may be decrypted via a secret key or a passphrase).
+The default symmetric cipher used is CAST5, but may be chosen with the --cipher-algo option.
+This option may be combined with --sign (for a signed and symmetrically encrypted message), --encrypt (for a message that may be decrypted via a secret key or a passphrase), or --sign and --encrypt together (for a signed message that may be decrypted via a secret key or a passphrase).

 Decrypt the file given on the command line (or STDIN if no file is specified) and write it to STDOUT (or the file specified with --output).
 If the decrypted file is signed, the signature is also verified.
-This command differs from the default operation, as it never writes to the filename which is included in the file and it rejects files that don’t begin with an encrypted message.
+This command differs from the default operation, as it never writes to the filename which is included in the file and it rejects files which don’t begin with an encrypted message.